Best Time To Fish For Muskie – Summer Nights!

 Dusk and Evening Fishing

-My experience indicates that the best fishing hours for summer muskie are the period around sunset, particularly the last hour of daylight and the first two to three hours of night.
-Overcast skies make the last hour of daylight even more productive than it might be during clear skies.
-Although I don’t fish early in the morning, I would expect that the last two hours of nighttime darkness and the first hour of daylight would be productive times, too.
+The period around sunset is widely regarded as one of the best times to fish for muskie.
+The last hour of daylight, followed by the first two to three hours of night, are often the most productive.
+Overcast skies can further improve the chances of success, making the final hour of daylight even more productive than it might be on a clear day.
+While I don’t typically fish early in the morning, I believe that the final two hours of night, combined with the first hour of daylight, could also yield significant results.

 Moon Phases and Storms Passing Through